piyush-chanchal/Piyush-Chanchal/README.md

 ### Hi there 👋🏻

-I am a data science professional with 8 Years and 6 months of experience in Data engineering, Data Science/Machine learning and analytics with a demonstrated history of working in Oil and Gas, Analytics, Market Research and Digital marketing industry along with computer science and engineering degree.
+I am a data science professional with 9 Years of experience in Data engineering, Data Science/Machine learning and analytics with a demonstrated history of working in Oil and Gas, Analytics, Market Research and Digital marketing industry along with computer science and engineering degree.
 Having a good experience on Data pipelines, Microservices, Data collection, cleaning, processing, modeling, visualization, data analytics and machine learning using different tools and platforms.

 Currently, I am looking for a full-time job in Data Science, Data engineering, Machine Learning, Data analytics or related field.